Johnson and Corbyn clash over Brexit in first TV debate of General Election

 He said the Labour leader was trying to disguise the “void” at the heart of his Brexit policy which meant he was unable to say which way he would vote in Labour’s planned second referendum.

-He accused Mr Corbyn of being prepared to to strike a deal with Nicola Sturgeon to get the votes in needs to enter No 10 at the price of a second referendum on Scottish independence.
+He accused Mr Corbyn of being prepared to strike a deal with Nicola Sturgeon to enter No 10 at the price of a second referendum on Scottish independence.

 “Mr Corbyn, you’ve heard tonight, cannot answer the fundamental questions.
 Is he for Remain or Leave and what price would he pay to secure Nicola Sturgeon’s support to enter Number 10?